domeide/sublime-docker/README.md

 SublimeDocker
 =============

-A Sublime Text package that include some build systems that use [http://blog.docker.com/2014/09/docker-hub-official-repos-announcing-language-stacks/](Docker Language Stacks).
+A Sublime Text package that include some build systems that use [Docker Language Stacks](http://blog.docker.com/2014/09/docker-hub-official-repos-announcing-language-stacks/).
 It currently build python, ruby, perl, c/c++ (gcc), clojure, go (golang), java, Dockerfile and Fig configuration files.

 # Prerequisite

 Requires Docker.
-You can get it here https://get.docker.com/ Your user [https://docs.docker.com/installation/ubuntulinux/#giving-non-root-access](should belong to the Docker group) to run docker without using `sudo`.
+You can get it here https://get.docker.com/ Your user [should belong to the Docker group](https://docs.docker.com/installation/ubuntulinux/#giving-non-root-access) to run docker without using `sudo`.

 # Installation

-Install using [http://wbond.net/sublime_packages/package_control](SublimeText PackageControl).
+Install using [SublimeText PackageControl](http://wbond.net/sublime_packages/package_control).
 Otherwise you can also Download/Clone the package and put it in your Packages-directory.

 # Usage